Skip to main content

 We are committed to embedding an evidence-based culture of trauma-informed care and therapeutic practice and hold ourselves to high standards in all engagement with service users, colleagues and stakeholders alike.
 We are committed to research and evaluation and continually assess the effectiveness of our service through independent research and partnership with third level institutions.
 We strive to be a positive place to work, providing staff with reflective practice, regular supervision and a training budget.

-With offices and services in Blackrock, Blackpool, Clonakilty and Farranree we employ 130 staff across all departments.
+With current offices and services in Blackrock, Blackpool, Clonakilty and Farranree we employ 130 staff across all departments.
 We offer competitive salary packages as well as benefits including enhanced maternity leave; pension contribution scheme; health care plans; flexible working hours; internal and externally provided training opportunities, and competitive annual leave entitlement.

 Department Parent & Infant Unit

-Applications considered Via Application Form Only – CV’s will not be accepted (Download Application Form)
+Applications considered Via Application Only(Download Application Form)

-Opening date for Applications 23rd of October 2025
+Opening date for Applications 27th March, 2026

-Proposed Interview date(s) 11th of November, Blackrock Cork
+Proposed Interview date(s)

 – may be subject to change based on volume of candidates and availability of Service resources.

-Details of Service Childhood Matters is a not-for-profit organisation that provides child and family services aimed at supporting positive childhood outcomes, developing parenting capacity, strengthening family resilience, and contributing to healthier, more sustainable communities.
+Childhood Matters is a not-for-profit organisation that provides child and family services aimed at supporting positive childhood outcomes, developing parenting capacity, strengthening family resilience, and contributing to healthier, more sustainable communities.

 · Parent and Infant Unit: Nationwide parenting capacity-building and assessment residential service for complex parents and infant situations where distinct child protection concerns.